The Samudra Hotel was a last minute booking (actually for the same day) following some unavoidable changes to our travel plan (see Jepara ATM woes).

 Finally, after all our setbacks, we were about to take to the sea for our 2-hour boat ride north to Karimunjawa island.

-The Hotel Samudra Jepara Port – You may also like:
+If you enjoyed Hotel Samudra Jepara Port, you may also like: